apollographql/rust-best-practices/book/chapter_06.md

 ```

 * You want runtime plugins or hot-swappable components.
-* You want to abstract ubterbak from the caller (library design).
+* You want to abstract internals from the caller (library design).

 ### ❌ Avoid Dynamic Dispatch When: